AthleticAvi/Credit-Card-Fraud-Detection-Isolation-Tree/user_help.md

 Applying this method across many banks will provide better protection and will limit fraud on a country wide scale.

+important :
-important : to run the app, you need the server's ip, so get the computer current ip you have and put in the string in the file client/ip.js
+1- to run the app, you need the server's ip, so get the computer current ip you have and put in the string in the file client/ip.js
+2- links to data files should be in the project to run, we didn't add them to the submitted folder due to there large size:
+    2.1- the trained models: add this folder (models123) inside the server folder:
+    2.2- this files are the result of the preprocessing phase, they should be in the jupyter folder:

 client :
 This folder is the frontend files.